PhD, English. Brown University, May 2017.

 B.A.
 (Hons), English.
 University of British Columbia, 2011.

-Lecturer in Arts Studies in Research and Writing.
-University of British Columbia, July 2019-June 2022.
+Lecturer in the School of Journalism, Writing, and Media.
+University of British Columbia, July 2019-present.

 Sessional Lecturer in Arts Studies in Research and Writing.
 University of British Columbia, May-June 2019.